 The new stone-built doorway, constructed by Melchor de Bueras for the entrance of Queen Marie Louise d’Orléans, first wife of Charles II, was reused for the entrance of his second wife, Maria Anna of Neuburg, who made her triumphal entrance in Madrid in 1690.
 For this last occasion, the commemorative inscription of the lintel cartouche was changed for a new legend.
 The work was restored in 1922 by Madrid’s municipal architect Luis Bellido and is currently located opposite the Casón del Buen Retiro.

-The queen wore a flame-coloured dress, a precious garment made only for this occasion, made of rich silver and gold embroidered fabric forming different bouquets, with wide white-laced sleeves, in the fashion of the moment.
-It was adorned with a diamond decoration on the chest and on the back of the hat, the Margarita Pearl, known as “The Pilgrim”, unique in the world.
-She also wore a 58-carat “King's Big Diamond” ring, equally unique for its weight and perfection.
+The queen wore a flame-coloured dress, an expensive garment specially made for the occasion, with rich silver- and gold-thread embroidery of foliage motifs, and wide sleeves trimmed with white lace, according to the fashion of the moment.
+The neckline was adorned with diamonds, and the back of her headdress with the Margarita Pearl, known as “The Pilgrim”, unique in the world.
+She also wore a ring with the 58-carat “King's Great Diamond”, likewise unique for its size and perfection.

 Find out more about this painting and its companion, the equestrian portrait of Carlos II, which adorned the main facade of the Arch of Santa María.